kbase/cdm-task-service/design/design.md

 * `file`
   * The path in Minio for the reference data file, starting with the bucket, e.g.
     `/bucket/checkm2_refdata.tgz`.
-* `e_tag`
+* `etag`
-  * The e-tag of the file.
-If provided when registering the reference data, if the e-tag doesn't match the target file an error is raised.
+  * The Etag of the file.
+If provided when registering the reference data, if the Etag doesn't match the target file an error is raised.
 * `unpack`
   * Whether to unpack the file based on its extension.
 Supported extensions are